lmcrean/exam-questions-live-feedback/design/ux-research/hypothesis-2/problem-statement.md

 - L No immediate formative feedback for students

 **Teacher Quote:**
 > "I've got 330 Year 9s to mark this term.
-I'll be here until 6pm for the next two weeks just to hit the data drop deadline."
+I'll be here until 6pm for the next 4 days just to hit the data drop deadline."

 ---